tjadams/Coding-Problems/dsalgo/README.md

 - Compilers, graphics, maze-solving, mapping, networks (routing, searching, clustering, ...)

 ### Breadth First Traversal and Depth First Traversal for graphs
 Can be easily modified to Breadth First Search (BFS) by having the visit(vertex) part check if the passed in vertex you're looking for is equivalent to the vertex passed in to the visit method.
+Alternatively, if any of the vertices still has a distance of infinity, then that vertex is not accessible from the graph.
 #### Pseudocode
 ```java
 public static void bft(Graph g) {